Pie Corbett – How to use the shared writing approach

 From dependence to independence

 Formative assessment is taking place virtually all the time while you teach your class.
-It’s your role to pick up on what is happening and constantly try to move the writing forwards, deepening children’s understanding and engaging them.
+It’s your role to pick up on what is happening and constantly try to move the writing forward, deepening children’s understanding and engaging them.

 Gradually you’ll take a step back so that children take on more and more responsibility, moving from dependence to independence.

-Remember that if you analyse and explain to much, you can spoil the flow of joint composition.
+Remember that if you analyse and explain too much, you can spoil the flow of joint composition.
 You’re aiming for a breathless sense of excitement as the text emerges.
 The key is to encourage the children to suggest ideas, test them out and then press on.

 “You’re aiming for a breathless sense of excitement as the text emerges”